JCMexplains/writing-for-success-2023/textbook.md

 - Complete each step of the writing process.
 With practice, using this process will come automatically to you.
 - Use the resources available to you.
 Remember that most colleges have specific services to help students with their writing.

-For help with specific writing assignments and guidance on different aspects of writing, you may refer to the other chapters in this book.
-The table of contents lists topics in detail.
-As a general overview, the following paragraphs discuss what you will learn in the upcoming chapters.
+Here is an overview of the rest of the book:

-**Chapter 2** through **Chapter 7** will ground you in writing basics: the "nuts and bolts" of grammar, sentence structure, and paragraph development that you need to master to produce competent college writing.
+**Chapter 2** through **Chapter 7** will ground you in writing basics: the grammar paragraph-writing skills you will need to produce strong college writing.
-- **Chapter 2** reviews the parts
-of speech and the components of a sentence.
+- **Chapter 2** reviews the parts of speech and the parts of a sentence.
-- **Chapter 3** explains how to
-use punctuation correctly.
+- **Chapter 3** explains how to use punctuation correctly.
-- **Chapter 4** reviews concepts
-that will help you use words correctly, including everything from commonly confused words to using context clues.
+- **Chapter 4** will help you use words correctly.
+It explains everything from commonly confused words to using context clues.
 - **Chapter 5** provides
 guidance for students who have learned English as a second language.